rabbitmq/rabbitmq-server/deps/rabbitmq_cli/DESIGN.md

  which should format the output to a specific type.
  (see [Output formatting](#output-formatting))

- Output callback can return an an error, with a specific exit code.
+ Output callback can return an error, with a specific exit code.

 #### Printing and formatting